PTRRupprecht/Quantal-analysis-for-spike-inference/README.md

 And please cite this preprint as a reference for spike inference with GCaMP8 and the quantal analysis:

-> Rupprecht P, Rózsa M, Fang X, Svoboda K, Helmchen F. *Spike inference from calcium imaging data acquired with GCaMP8 indicators*, bioRxiv (2025).
+> Rupprecht P, Rózsa M, Fang X, Svoboda K, Helmchen F. *Spike inference from calcium imaging data acquired with GCaMP8 indicators*, (will be updated during the next days!).

 ### Questions?